Administration & Board of Directors

 Ross Valley Fire Department (2020)

 Roger began his fire service career as a volunteer firefighter with the San Anselmo Fire Department in 1979, and in 1981, he was the last firefighter hired by the San Anselmo Fire Department before the Department consolidated with Fairfax in 1982, creating the Ross Valley Fire Department JPA.
 He rose through the ranks and was appointed Fire Chief in 2005.
 Under his leadership, the Ross Valley Fire Department JPA expanded to include the Sleepy Hollow Fire Protection District in 2010, and the Town of Ross in 2012.
 Chief Meagor retired in 2013.
-Roger is long-time Board Member for FIRESafe Marin, and serves on the Board of Directors of the Ross Valley Paramedic Authority.
+Roger is a long-time Board Member for FIRESafe Marin and serves on the Board of Directors of the Ross Valley Paramedic Authority.
 A third-generation Ross Valley native, he resides with his wife in the unincorporated area of Fairfax.